MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/set-up-subscription-center.md

 ## Identify a subscription center in content settings

-As you saw in [Create a marketing email and go live](create-marketing-email.md), content settings hold common values that you can place into an email message as dynamic text by using assist-edit (or by typing the correct code).
+Content settings hold common values that you can place into an email message as dynamic text by using assist-edit (or by typing the correct code).
 You can create as many content-settings records as you need, and you must assign one to each customer journey.
 Because of this architecture, you can use the same email message in several customer journeys, but the subscription center link (and other content settings) included in the message can be different for each journey.

 To work with content settings records, go to **Marketing** &gt; **Templates** &gt; **Content Settings**.
 This brings you to a list of current content settings.
 As usual, you can edit any listed record or select **New** on the command bar to create a new one.